In Exercises 1–7, consider a grocery store that can process a tot... | Channels for Pearson+

 Poisson Distribution

-The Poisson distribution is a probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence.
-It is particularly useful for modeling the number of arrivals in a fixed period, such as customers arriving at a grocery store.
-In this scenario, the mean arrival rate is four customers per minute.
+The Poisson distribution is a probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space, given that these events occur with a known constant mean rate and independently of the time since the last event.
+It is commonly used in scenarios where events happen randomly, such as customer arrivals at a store.

 Recommended video: